Corinth: Ancient Rome

 Nearly a century later, in 146 BC, Corinth was captured and was completely destroyed by the Roman army.

 As a newly rebuilt Roman colony in 44 BC, Corinth flourished and became the administrative capital of the Roman province of Achaea.

+Medieval times

+A major earthquake struck Corinth and its region in 856, causing around 45,000 deaths.

 Modern era

 In 1858, the old city, now known as Ancient Corinth (Αρχαία Κόρινθος, Archaia Korinthos), located 3 km southwest of the modern city, was totally destroyed by a magnitude 6.5 earthquake.
 New Corinth (Nea Korinthos) was then built to the north-east of it, on the coast of the Gulf of Corinth.
 In 1928, a magnitude 6.3 earthquake devastated the new city, which was then rebuilt on the same site.
 In 1933, there was a great fire, and the new city was rebuilt again.

 During the German occupation in World War II, the Germans operated a Dulag transit camp for British, Australian, New Zealander and Serbian prisoners of war and a forced labour camp in the town.